Follicular lymphoma

 Oral Chlorambucil is a very effective treatment though it has fallen out of favour.
 Lack of profit for the prescription drug is a motivating factor.
 Nevertheless this alkyating agent is highly effective in fNHL, very convenient, and has an excellent side effect profile.

-Single agent Rituxan is another choice.
+As discussed above single agent Rituxan is a good choice.
 Rituxan is a monoclonal antibody therapy and not chemotherapy.
 You can read more about monoclonal antibodies by clicking here.
-Although single agent Rituxan has only moderate efficacy it is very mild in terms of treatment and does not burn any future treatment options.
-It can be an excellent choice for those who need treatment but are wishing for minimal intervention.
-Where it really shines though is when combined with chemotherapy.
+Where Rituxan really shines though is when combined with chemotherapy.
 In that setting there appears to be a highly synergistic effect.

 Next would be combination chemotherapy such as:

-- Fludarabine combination such as FND or FC; both with Rituxan
+• Fludarabine combination such as FND, FM or FC; both with Rituxan

 Historically CVP+Rituxan and R-CHOP have been the most widely used treatments when therapy is required.
 CVP is highly effective and reserves the option of using the anthracycline (the Doxorubicin) in CHOP for later if required.